Mathieu-Poirier/Mathieu-Poirier/README.md

 How did I end up here?

-My brain was uniquely wired to find computers interesting and I enjoy abstract problem solving as a tool for creative expression.
-I enjoy writing C, C++, and Python in systems programming contexts.
+I enjoy abstract problem solving as a tool for creative expression.
+I enjoy writing C, C++, and ARM assembly for embedded systems.

 💬 Reach me via email or LinkedIn!: poirier4@uwindsor.ca | https://www.linkedin.com/in/mathieu-poirier-b89b472a6/